astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 right" or "more wrong" than measurements carried out in some other inertial reference frame.

-2. The speed of light is the same in all inertial reference frames.
+**2. The speed of light is the same in all inertial reference frames.**

-This is the most surprising one, but as explained above, nature seems to have forced this idea onto us.
+This is the most surprising one, but nature seems to have forced this idea onto us.
 No other speed behaves like this.
 When someone walks forward on an airplane in flight, a fellow passenger would perceive them as walking at a meter per second or so, but someone on the ground would perceive them as moving at hundreds of meters per second.
 This seems obvious.
 The premise that light from a flashlight on an airplane would be measured as having the same speed on the plane as from the ground seems absurd.
 However, as explained in [Chapter 1](chSRroots), this is what actually does happen in nature.

 (secClocks)=